symfony/symfony-docs/_build/maintainer_guide.rst

 .. tip::

     When there are lots of conflicts, look for ``<<<<<`` with your editor in all docs before committing the changes.
-It's common to forget about some of them.
+It is common to forget about some of them.
     If you prefer, you can run this too: ``git grep --cached "<<<<<"``.

 Merging deleted files